Francis Courtney Educational Fund Grant Criteria

 Activities of the Fund

 One-off grants are given to assist in education, fees, living expenses or travel abroad to those living in the London Borough of Ealing.
-Preference is given to those who have not reached the age of 25.
+Preference is given to those who have not reached the age of 25 and who live in Southall or Norwood Green.

 Criteria used in assessing applications to the Fund (revised 2016)